It’s over: For first time in 23 seasons, Spurs miss playoffs | Times Leader

 With San Antonio out, the longest active postseason streak now belongs to the Houston Rockets.
 They’ll be in the playoffs for the eighth consecutive year starting next week.

-This is how long the streak, all of it with Popovich as head coach of the Spurs, went: David Stern wasn’t even halfway through his 30-year run as commissioner when the Spurs’ streak started.
+This is how long the streak went: David Stern wasn’t even halfway through his 30-year run as commissioner when it started.
 The Charlotte Bobcats — that’s what today’s Hornets went by then — were still 6-1/2 years from playing their first game.
-Pat Riley was still coaching the Los Angeles Lakers.
+Pat Riley was still coaching, then with the Miami Heat.

 And now, for the first time since 1981, the playoffs will happen without either Riley or Popovich as head coaches.